Definition of Health, Disease & Cure, Preventive Medicine

 6.Theory of Chronic Miasms (The Chronic Diseases, 1828):

 In 1827 Hahnemann revealed his theory to Stapf and Gross – his two closest students but the theory was published on 1828.

 Homeopaths have known since 1828 that there can be predispositions to illness, and that these can be passed on.
-Dr. Hahnemann in 1828 (the modern light microscope was not invented then) said the cause/origin of diseases is miasm.
+Dr. Hahnemann in 1828 (the modern light microscope was not invented then) said the cause/origin of chronic was an underlying chronic infection or miasm.
 He defined miasms as infections (material) and disease tendency (condition that favour a disease) arising from the excessively minute, invisible living creatures/animated beings.